Get a Quote

 Experience new food as an expat living abroad / GETTY IMAGES

-While you may be moving abroad alone, eating out becomes the de facto shared experience of expats, and a great way to meet new people.
+Maybe you’re looking at moving to one of the healthiest countries in the world?
+Even if you’re moving abroad alone, eating out becomes the de facto shared experience of expats, and a great way to meet new people who share your love of food.

 William Russell blog - Top 10 reasons to become an expat - lanterns